Thomas Sheasby: Canal Projects

 After being released, Sheasby was taken on as engineer and contractor to complete the Neath Canal to Glynneath, including the aqueduct at Ynysbwllog.
 The work was to be completed by 1 November 1793, and he was to be paid £14,886, of which £2,500 was to be withheld for three years.
 Sheasby was unable to complete the canal in the timeframe, and as he was in discussions over how to complete the canal, he was arrested for the situation in Glamorganshire.
 The company had to complete the canal themselves.

 Despite these setbacks, Sheasby returned to work.
 He began by assisting Charles Roberts as an engineer on the Swansea Canal.
 Sheasby had already surveyed the canal in 1793; however, his problems meant he could not be appointed as the engineer at the time.
 He was appointed engineer in 1796 with his son.
 The canal was partially opened in 1796 and was completed in October 1798.
 Sheasby died a year later.

 Besides canal construction projects, he was also involved in carrying out surveys for a number of projects, including the Shropshire Canal in 1788, a tramroad in the Brecon Forest and a canal from Llandeilo to Llandovery in 1793.

-His son, Thomas Sheasby jnr, also went on to become a notable civil engineer, working initially as a canal engineer and then later constructing tramroads for the Severn & Wye Railway in the Forest of Dean.
+His son, Thomas Sheasby jnr, also went on to become a notable civil engineer, working initially as a canal engineer and then later constructing tramroads for the Severn and Wye Railway in the Forest of Dean.